electrode-io/electrode-native/docs/overview/ern-workflow.md

 **Developer Role**  JavaScript React Native Developers and Mobile Application Developers

-This stage is very similar to Stage 1: Create MiniApps, but it can be performed by either JavaScript React Native Developers or Mobile Application Developers--dependending on whether the implementation of the API is done on the JavaScript side or the native side.
+This stage is very similar to Stage 1: Create MiniApps, but it can be performed by either JavaScript React Native Developers or Mobile Application Developers--depending on whether the implementation of the API is done on the JavaScript side or the native side.
 This stage may be performed by JavaScript React Native Developers--on the JavaScript side, or Mobile Application Developers--on the native side.

-APIs facililate secure interaction and communication between your MiniApps and your mobile application:
+APIs facilitate secure interaction and communication between your MiniApps and your mobile application:

 * For MiniApps, a native API can be used to access data or functionality from the native side or it can be used to trigger actions on the native side.

-* For a Mobile Application or another MiniApp, a JavaScript API can be used to access data or functionality from the JavasScript side, or it can be used to trigger actions on the JavaScript side.
+* For a Mobile Application or another MiniApp, a JavaScript API can be used to access data or functionality from the JavaScript side, or it can be used to trigger actions on the JavaScript side.

 **Bonus Stage: Generate and implement APIs workflow**

 - Create or generate a new API using the `ern create-api` command.
-The complete Javascript, Android, and iOS client API code is generated along with optional models.
+The complete JavaScript, Android, and iOS client API code is generated along with optional models.
 You need only to publish the API version on npm.
 The API code should not be modified.
 The implementation of the API is kept separate as is the code you actually will need to manual create.
-We keep implementation separate from the API itself to allow for multiple implementations--that can be easily switched dependending on your context, for example, development vs production.
+We keep implementation separate from the API itself to allow for multiple implementations--that can be easily switched depending on your context, for example, development vs production.

 - Update or regenerate an existing API using the `ern regen-api` command.
 This should be done if you are adding new requests, events, or models to your existing API.
 Simply update the Swagger schema accordingly and invoke the command.
 You can then publish this new version of the API to npm.